devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 ```
 your_candmaker.py -c name.csv -o cands/ -n 5
 ```
-To use a gpu with gpu ID 2 just add `-g 2` to the above command.
+To use a GPU with GPU ID 2, add `-g 2` to the above command.
-The corresponding slurm command for using a gpu would be
+The corresponding slurm command for using a GPU would be
 ```
 sbatch -n5 -N1 --partition=gpu --nodelist=notebook --gres=gpu:1 --wrap="your_candmaker.py -c name.csv -o cands/ -n 5 -g 0"
 ```